nanoframework/nf-Visual-Studio-extension/source/VisualStudio.Extension-2019/vs2019-marketplace-overview.md

 You can find out more in the project GitHub [here](https://github.com/nanoframework).

+To report issues go to our issue tracker on GitHub [here](https://github.com/nanoframework/Home/issues).

 For conversations, sharing ideas and support please join our Discord community [here](https://discord.gg/gCyBu8T).

 Please note that we also offer a VS extension compatible with [VS2017](https://marketplace.visualstudio.com/manage/publishers/vs-publisher-1470366/extensions/nanoframeworkvs2017extension).